Dr. Giulia Celentano

 Research area

-humanitarian action
+humanitarian engineering

 informal settlements upgrading